 (2) A home education moderator must produce the certificate referred to in subsection (1)(b) whenever asked to do so by a person in charge of any premises being visited by the moderator under an arrangement referred to in section 51.

-51. Evaluation of child’s educational programme and progress
+51. Evaluation of child’s educational programme and progress, when required etc.

 (1) A child’s home educator is to arrange with the chief executive officer for an evaluation to be made of the child’s educational programme and educational progress —